 Opened: May 2013

 The former student center was razed to make room for Brock Commons, a new student center.
-Brock Commons includes a movie theater, an expanded campus bookstore, dining services with an open café, a balcony, a portico with tables, a student mailroom, and multi-purpose rooms and spaces.
+Brock Commons includes a movie theater, the Campus Store, dining services with an open café, a balcony, a portico with tables, a student mailroom, and multi-purpose rooms and spaces.

 Construction of Brock Commons was made possible through a $5 million gift from Joan and Macon F. Brock Jr. ’64, and by the generous support from numerous alumni and friends of the college.